SomeWeekendReading/someweekendreading.github.io/_posts/2021-06-10-covid-tale-of-2-countries.md

 seriously.
 They're nearing normalcy and probably have a bright future.

-Other parts are denying science and public health advice, calling masks "muzzles", saying the vaccine is the Mark of the Beast or turns you into a magnet.
+Other parts are denying science and public health advice, calling masks "muzzles", saying the vaccine is the Mark of the Beast or that it turns you into a magnet for 5G reprogramming.
 Their COVID-19 rates account for most of the deaths in the US.
 They have a future which to some degree resembles the Dark Ages: fascist and superstitious.

-It is, to quote [Charles Dickens](https://en.wikipedia.org/wiki/Charles_Dickens) in [_A Tale of Two Cities_](https://en.wikipedia.org/wiki/A_Tale_of_Two_Cities):
+These times are, to quote [Dickens](https://en.wikipedia.org/wiki/Charles_Dickens) in [_A Tale of Two Cities_](https://en.wikipedia.org/wiki/A_Tale_of_Two_Cities):

 > It was the best of times, it was the worst of times, it was the age of wisdom, it was